lakupczak/alpha-blog/README.md

-This is the repository for my first alpha-blog app
+This is the repository for my first alpha-blog app.